 Translesion Synthesis (TLS): Bypassing Damage

 In some cases, DNA damage is so severe that it cannot be repaired directly.
 In these situations, cells can use a process called translesion synthesis to bypass the damage.
 TLS involves the use of specialized DNA polymerases that can replicate DNA across lesions that would normally stall replication.
-However, TLS polymerases are often error-prone, and their use can lead to mutations.
+On the flip side, TLS polymerases are often error-prone, and their use can lead to mutations.

 The four steps of DNA processing – replication, transcription, translation, and repair – are essential for life.
+Consider this: errors in these processes can have devastating consequences, leading to mutations, disease, and even death.
 Each process is complex and highly regulated, ensuring the faithful transmission of genetic information and the proper functioning of cells.
-Errors in these processes can have devastating consequences, leading to mutations, disease, and even death.
 A deeper understanding of these fundamental processes is essential for developing new therapies for genetic diseases and cancer.